Find Affordable College Courses

 Check out the other communications bachelor's degree programs at these schools if you want to attend one of the most popular in Tennessee.

 Our 2023 rankings named Tennessee Technological University the most popular school in Tennessee for communication and journalism (other) students working on their bachelor’s degree.
-Tennessee Tech University is a moderately-sized public school located in the remote town of Cookeville.
+Tennessee Tech University is a medium-sized public school located in the remote town of Cookeville.

 About 48% of the students majoring in other communications at the school are women while 52% are male.